shivanksharma91/Auto-Bing-Wallpaper/README.md

   3. Keep files only greater than 300 kb
   4. Keep only image files whose resolution is  1080 x 1920
   5. Repeat the above steps everytime i log on.
 (For getting fresh stock of images)

+ Wallpaper.py is the main module file.
+ Copy_Rename.py is the secondary module including the functions for copying, renaming and getting the image resolution.
+ Run_Py_Script.bat is a windows batch file which executes the Wallpaper.py file.
+It is used in Task Scheduler as an input.